Greek Yogurt Chicken

 - Use 1/3 to 1/2 cup of marinade per pound of meat.

 - You may freeze the uncooked chicken in the marinade in an airtight bag for up to 2 months.
-Allow it to defrost in the refrigerator overnight on a plate, then cook as usual.
+Allow it to defrost in the refrigerator overnight, then cook as usual.

 - Always cook chicken until it reaches an internal temperature of 165°F (74°C).